-9.4(II)(a) A uniformed employee necessarily absent from work because of an occupational injury or disease as defined under the Workers' Compensation Law, and incurred in the line of duty, shall be granted leave from his/her position for the period of absence necessitated by such injury in accordance with the provisions of this section.
-For purposes of this section a line of duty injury shall include any injury caused by an accident while driving a motor vehicle in the course of providing judicial protection, while providing courier service or while making bank deposits, any injury incurred through an assault to the employee, any injury suffered by the employee while guarding a prisoner, including, but not limited to, an injury suffered by the employee while transporting a prisoner, any injury incurred while in the pursuit of a criminal, any injury incurred in the course of training, including but not limited to firearms training, training at the Court Officers Academy or in the course of other training, practice at the firing range and OC, baton training, and any injury incurred while coming to the aid of an employee or member of the public or in response to an emergency, or an occupational disease rising out of contact with a defendant.
+9.4(II)(a) A uniformed employee necessarily absent from work because of an occupational injury or disease as defined under the Workers' Compensation Law, and incurred in the line of duty, shall be granted leave from his/her position for the period of absence necessitated by such injury in accordance with the provisions of this Section.
+For purposes of this Section, a line of duty injury: shall include any injury caused by an accident while driving a motor vehicle in the course of providing judicial protection; while providing courier service or while making bank deposits; incurred through the administration of Naloxone (Narcan); incurred through an assault to the employee; suffered by the employee while guarding a prisoner, including, but not limited to, an injury suffered by the employee while transporting a prisoner; incurred while in the pursuit of a criminal; incurred in the course of training, including but not limited to firearms training, training at the Court Officers Academy or in the course of other training, practice at the firing range and OC, baton training; incurred while coming to the aid of an employee or member of the public; incurred in response to an emergency; or an occupational disease that is contracted arising out of contact with a defendant.
 Notwithstanding the above, a line of duty injury shall not include injuries incurred by a New York State Court Officer-Trainee in the Court Officers Academy for recruit training unless the injury is the result of a firearms discharge at firearms training or as a result of defensive tactics training.

-9.4(II)(b) An employee absent on leave under this section must remain at home and be within telephone communication of the Deputy Director for Labor Relations or his/her designee.
+9.4(II)(b) An employee absent on leave under this Section must remain at home and be within telephone communication of the Deputy Director for Labor Relations or his/her designee.
 If, for any reason, the employee must be away from home, he/she must leave a forwarding telephone number and location with the Deputy Director for Labor Relations or his/her designee.

-9.4(II)(c) In the event that leave pursuant to this section is denied, the State shall provide a statement in writing of the reasons for such denial.
-Leave under this section may be withheld or terminated if:
+9.4(II)(c) In the event that leave pursuant to this Section is denied, the State shall provide a statement in writing of the reasons for such denial.
+Leave under this Section may be withheld or terminated if: